lbuchs/WebAuthn/README.md

 A simple PHP WebAuthn (FIDO2) server library

 ## Manual
 See /_test for a simple usage of this library.
 Check [webauthn.lubu.ch](https://webauthn.lubu.ch) for a working example.
+This Library cannot handle _Client-side-resident Public Key Credential Source_ (yet), so it's not suited for passwordless experience, but for second-factor authentication (2FA).

 ## Requirements
 * PHP >= 5.6 with [OpenSSL](http://de.php.net/manual/en/book.openssl.php)